sienatime/ocr-jpn/readme.md

 # OCR-JPN

 OCR-JPN is a Chrome extension that lets you recognize Japanese characters in images you find around the web.
 You can then copy/paste the text into your favorite dictionary, or perform a lookup on the spot using a built-in implementation of JMdict: http://www.csse.monash.edu.au/~jwb/edict_doc.html.
+OCR-JPN was built by Siena Aguayo as her final project at Hackbright Academy during the fall of 2013.

 ![demo of the OCR result](https://raw.github.com/dotheastro/ocr-jpn/master/screenshot1.png)